LIS501/syllabi/Asgt3.md

 rather than simply linking to them.
 More about annotations:
 <https://owl.english.purdue.edu/owl/resource/614/01/>(see also Guidelines for
 annotated bibliography).
-You will be setting up a Zotero account for this project in lab on February 12.
+You will be setting up a Zotero account for this project in lab the week of September 8.
 : Your items may be websites, examples of similar projects, webliographies, published literature, etc. Provide access to each of the to the 20 items (a citation, URL or by embedding the material).
 Use whatever citation style